carpentries-incubator/hpc-intro/_episodes/15-transferring-files.md

 ```
 {: .output}

-If you give `amdahl.tar.gz` as the filename in the above command,
+If you give `amdahl.tar.gz` as the filename in the above command, `tar` will
-`tar` will update the existing tarball with any changes you made to the files.
+update the existing tarball with any changes you made to the files.
 That would mean adding the new `amdahl` folder to the _existing_ folder
-(`hpc-carpentry-amdahl-46c9b4b`), doubling the size of the archive!
+(`hpc-carpentry-amdahl-46c9b4b`) inside the tarball, doubling the size of the
+archive!

 > ## Working with Windows
 >